Australian official war artists

 The AWM have appointed war artists to record the activities of Australian forces in Korea, Vietnam, East Timor and Afghanistan; and both the AWM and the Australian Army have appointed official war artists to depict Australian forces in Iraq.

 First World War

-The Australian tradition of war artists started with the First World War.
+The Australian tradition of war artists started during First World War, with the collection by Charles Bean of contributions by soldiers at Gallipoli to what became The Anzac Book, published in May 1916.

-Will Dyson, an expatriate Australian artist living in London petitioned the Australian government to allow him to travel to the Western Front where Australian forces were fighting.
+Will Dyson, an expatriate Australian artist living in London, petitioned the Australian government to allow him to travel to the Western Front where Australian forces were fighting.
 In 1917 he was finally granted permission to accompany the Australian Imperial Force to record the activities of its soldiers and thus became the first Australian official war artist.

-This early scheme was expanded upon and other Australian artists were commissioned to undertake forays to the front lines to record the Australian experience of war.
-Artists who had already enlisted and were fighting with the AIF, were appointed official war artists for the Australian Army.
+The Australian War Records Section was created in 1917, largely as a result of lobbying by Bean, to implement the Commonwealth's war art scheme, and ten expatriate volunteers already in England were nominated as "official artists".

+In August 1917 H. C. Smart selected two, Leist and Power, to cover the European theatre.
+Their contracts ended in November, and Bryant volunteered to work there over winter.
+Lambert left for Egypt on Christmas Day 1917.

+This scheme was expanded by appointing artists who were already in uniform, designated "AIF artists".

+Official war artists

+Artists commissioned as members of the AIF to work officially as artists for Australia with troops in the field, specially appointed to visit the front for periods ranging from three months upwards: